GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 Finally, add a `Button` to the container, name it _ApplyButton_, and change its text to "Apply".
 We are going to use this button to notify when the user wants to apply the selected settings.

-Those are the important nodes for this scene, but you can go ahead and make it prettier, as shown below.
+These are the important nodes for this scene, but you can go ahead and make it prettier, as shown below.

 ![UIVideoSettings scene](images/UIVideoSettings.png)

 Attach a script to the scene and connect the `resolution_changed` signal of the _UIResolutionSelector_ to the script, as we did earlier.
-Also, we need to connect the `toggled` signal of the two _UISettingCheckbox_ instances.
+We also need to connect the `toggled` signal of the two _UISettingCheckbox_ instances.
 After that, complete the script as it follows:

 ```gd
 # User interface that allows the player to select game settings.